 Architecture

-Section titled “The graph is the contract”The agent can only move along the graph’s edges; the server refuses any step that
+Section titled “Graph topology”The agent can only move along the graph’s edges; the server refuses any step that

 The four-tool surface